avbotz/Object-Detection-ML/README.md

     If the images are located within multiple sub-folders within a single main folder, use custom-dataset-tools/dataset/extract_sub_dirs.py (example usage @ custom-dataset-tools/dataset/).

-2 - Use custom-dataset-tools' `renumber_dir.py` to renumber the images
-    to renumber the images in sequential order.
+2 - Use custom-dataset-tools' `renumber_dir.py` to renumber the images in sequential order.
     Example usage:

         $ cd custom-dataset-tools/dataset